janko/janko.io/_posts/2015-10-04-introducing-shrine.md

 Shrine cares a lot about performance.
 For example, it allows you to minimize file copying by moving files instead, which is useful when dealing with larger files, and also means that no temporary files will be left behing.

 Shrine also comes with a `parallelize` plugin, which uploads and deletes files in parallel.
+This is used when you have multiple versions of your files.

 ### Background jobs